psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

     - **Keep denormalized representations of data behind abstraction boundaries.** If denormalization is absolutely necessary, use encapsulation to ensure a small, trusted module holds sole responsibility for keeping the representations in sync.

-  - **Use abstract datatypes to make validators “look like” parsers.** Sometimes, making an illegal state truly unrepresentable is just plain impractical given the tools Haskell provides, such as ensuring an integer is in a particular range.
-In that case, use an abstract `newtype` with a smart constructor to “fake” a parser from a validator.
+  - **Use abstract datatypes to make validators “look like” parsers.** Sometimes, making an illegal state truly unrepresentable is just plain impractical given the tools provided, such as ensuring an integer is in a particular range.
+In that case, use a branded type with a constructor to “fake” a parser from a validator.

 As always, use your best judgement.
-It probably isn’t worth breaking out [singletons][hackage:singletons] and refactoring your entire application just to get rid of a single `error "impossible"` call somewhere—just make sure to treat those situations like the radioactive substance they are, and handle them with the appropriate care.
+It probably isn’t worth refactoring your entire application just to get rid of a single `error "impossible"` call somewhere—just make sure to treat those situations like the radioactive substance they are, and handle them with the appropriate care.
 If all else fails, at least leave a comment to document the invariant for whoever needs to modify the code next.

 # Recap, reflection, and related reading